ruskofd/k8s-lab/README.md

   - 1x **HAProxy external LB** for Control Plane entrypoint, nodes registration and workloads (1vCPU/1GB RAM)
   - 3x **Controller** nodes in HA mode with `etcd` cluster embedded (with 2vCPU/2GB RAM each)
   - 3x **Worker** nodes (with 8vCPU/16GB RAM each)

-The cluster is composed of KVM virtual machines managed by [Proxmox VE](https://www.proxmox.com/en/proxmox-ve).

 ## Cluster administration